love2d/love/readme.md

 Use the project files for Visual Studio 2010 located in the platform dir.

 ###*nix
-Run platform/unix/automagic, then run ./configure and make.
+Run `platform/unix/automagic` from the repository root, then run ./configure and make.

+	$ platform/unix/automagic
+	$ ./configure
+	$ make

 ###OSX
 Use the XCode project in platform/macosx.